Julius Speech Recognition Engine Settings

-Plugin_Julius is a plugin that provides voice recognition functionality using the Julius voice recognition engine.
-It is characterized by its compact operation.
-Below, we explain the settings, messages, and how to use this plugin.
+Plugin_Julius is a plugin that provides speech recognition using the Julius engine.
+It is characterized by compact operation.
+Below are explanations of the settings, messages, and usage for this plugin.

 • dnn, ja